|

 going down. but it did.

-around for about 10 days .
-I was just a green kid and when I transferred
+went round and around for about 10 days .
+I was just a green kid and when

-I was scared to death.
-Then a few days latter I was transferred over to
+Mason I was scared to death.
+Then a few days latter I was

-going from a tanker to a can.
-Nothing can ever describe what it was like
+It was bad going from a tanker to a can.
+Nothing can ever describe what

-going from can to can.
-We spent a lot of time off the coast of Korea
+it was like going from can to can.
+We spent a lot of time off the coast

 I was duty boat coxswain most of the time